Skip to Content

 • Replace with a new filter.

 Before replacing, try using some new oil around the rubber edge of the filter.
 This makes a better seal and helps with removing it next time.
 In case, the oil filter is a reusable metal type, just wash it properly and let it dry properly.
-If possible, you can use compressed air for drying it.
+If possible, you can use compressed air to dry it.

-So, with this, you have drained the residue oil and replaced the oil filter and ready for the final step i.e. adding new oil.
+So, with this, you have drained the residue oil replaced the oil filter, and are ready for the final step (that is) adding new oil.

-• Ensure the quantity of the new oil is matching with the specification given in the manufacturer’s manual
+1. Confirm Oil Quantity: Check that the quantity of new oil matches the specifications provided in the manufacturer’s manual for your ATV.

-Now let us see how to change the oil in your ATV 2 stroke engine.
+Now let’s move on to learning how to change the oil in your ATV’s 2-stroke engine.

-Usually in my two stroke engines I never change the oil.
-The oil gets mixed with the gas and and just needs to be refilled every so often.
-Kind of like refilling the gas tank, you should keep an eye on your oil level in a two stroke and refill when needed.
+Typically, in my 2-stroke engines, I never change the oil.
+The oil gets mixed with the gas and only requires periodic refilling.
+It’s similar to refilling the gas tank, where you should regularly monitor the oil level in a 2-stroke engine and refill as necessary.

 Sharing is caring!